Choosing a College: Weighing the Return on Education

 We often hear the term “return on investment” or “ROI.”

-In fact, we use those words ourselves all the time at Capstone Wealth Partners.
+We use those words ourselves all the time at Capstone Wealth Partners.

 When you invest, you expect a certain return or increase in the value of the amount you invested over a period of time.
 College should be viewed through the same lens.
-Your family is spending a certain amount of money over a period of four years.
+Your family is spending a certain amount of money over four years.
 Down the road, you expect that investment to result in an improved financial situation where your child makes a good salary and continues on an upward career path with as little debt as possible.

 Choosing a college is like choosing the best investment for your money.
 What is the return you get on that education you invest in?